Inspection Reports for

 Findings

-The facility failed to provide adequate personal hygiene care and eating assistance to Resident #1, who was bed or chair bound and dependent on staff for all care needs.
-Observations showed the resident had not received personal hygiene care for over 8 hours and was left with food out of reach.
-The resident was at risk for weight loss and required staff assistance with meals and hydration.
+F677: The facility failed to provide necessary ADL care including personal hygiene and eating assistance for one resident.
+The resident had not received personal hygiene care for over 8 hours and required full staff assistance with meals and hydration.

 Report Facts